tusharbhalla/GettingAndCleaningData/README.md

 GettingAndCleaningData
 ======================

-This project contains the R script "run_analysis.R"" as part of the Getting and Cleaning Data Assignment.
+This project contains the R script "run_analysis.R" as part of the Getting and Cleaning Data Assignment.

-The purpose of this script is to read the data from "UCI HAR Dataset"" and create tidy dataset in the "Output"" folder.
+The purpose of this script is to read the data from "UCI HAR Dataset" and create tidy dataset in the "Output" folder.

 The following things are taken into account while creating the tiday data set -